2025 Ikigai Walkshop

 Trail Difficulty: moderate - Advanced

-For the first time in 2025, our community will head to Asia for a different kind of cultural and hiking experience.
-We will have the opportunity to explore the famous Shikoku Pilgrimage in fall, taking in the natural beauty and changing colors of the forests surrounding these ancient temples.
+For the first time in 2025, our community went to Asia for a different kind of cultural and hiking experience.
+We had the opportunity to explore the famous Shikoku Pilgrimage in fall, taking in the natural beauty and changing colors of the forests surrounding these ancient temples.

 6 nights accommodation in regional hotels, with a mix of Japanese style and Western style accomodations

-4 days of hiking, 1 day workshop focused on the Ikigai principles, discovering your purpose through exploring the intersection of what you love, what you're good at, what the world needs, and what you can be paid for.
+4 days of hiking, 1 day workshop focused on the Ikigai principles, discovering purpose through exploring the intersection of what we love, what we’re good at, what the world needs, and what we can be paid for.

-12 Leaders looking to both find, and push, their limits while accomplishing this pilgrimage together
+14 Leaders who pushed their limits while accomplishing this pilgrimage together

 -